katalon-studio/docker-images/README.md

 At this moment, the following images are available:

 * Core: contains Google Chrome, Mozilla Firefox, Xvfb, Java SE Runtime Environment (OpenJDK).
-* Katalon Studio: used to create containers that can execute Katalon Studio tests and write reports to host's file system.
+* Katalon Studio: used for creating containers that can execute Katalon Studio tests and write reports to host's file system.

 # Katalon Studio